Creating Redirects

 Important:

-) in the source URL.
+You cannot include a hash symbol (#) in the source URL.
 Since hashes are not sent to the server as part of a request, they can't be used for matching redirects.
 This is a limitation of how the web works, not a restriction specific to the Redirection plugin.

-Changing Redirect Settings
+Advanced Redirect Settings

 Advanced options can be accessed by clicking the cog icon located at the bottom of the redirect edit form.